Over $1 Billion won for our clients!

 Is a lawyer required?

 A lawyer is not legally required but is highly recommended whenever you have an accident claim.
-Because trucking accidents can involve different parties such as the trucking company, the truck manufacturer, and the driver, trucking accident claims tend to be complex.
-A knowledgeable lawyer can help you understand the challenges of the case, manage communications with the insurance company for you, gather evidence on your behalf, has the resources to investigate the accident, and will increase your chances of obtaining full and fair compensation.
+Because trucking accidents can involve different parties such as the trucking company, the truck manufacturer, and the driver, trucking accident claims tend to be complex.A knowledgeable lawyer can help you understand the challenges of the case, manage communications with the insurance company for you, gather evidence on your behalf, have the resources to investigate the accident, and will increase your chances of obtaining total and fair compensation.

 Is a lawyer expensive?

 The truck accident attorneys of DeMayo Law Offices work on a contingency fee basis.
-This means they will only be paid if your case is successful and you recover compensation for your injuries.
-You pay nothing up front.
+This means they will only be paid if your case is successful, and you recover compensation for your injuries.
+You pay nothing upfront.

 How can I calculate my claim amount?